Main Focus 1: Primitive Dogs

 Norwegian Buhund

-The original “Viking Dog”, the Buhund has been found in viking graves from 900ce.
-Historically, they have been used as an all-purpose farm dog, herding sheep and cattle and keeping guard.
+Associated with the Vikings, the Buhund has been historically used as an all-purpose farm dog and cold-weather herder, working sheep and cattle while keeping guard.
 Today, this versatility has transferred to a wide range of sports and work — competing in agility, dock diving, flyball, competitive obedience, barn hunt, tracking, and bringing comfort to others as therapy dogs.

 -